-In November 2021, Ofwat and the Environment Agency launched separate industry-wide investigations into how companies manage their wastewater assets.
+In November 2021, Ofwat and the Environment Agency launched separate industry-wide investigations into how companies manage their wastewater assets

 In July 2024, Ofwat announced that it is opening an enforcement case under which it will investigate UUW following detailed analysis of the company's environmental performance and data about the frequency of spills from storm overflows.
 At the same time, Ofwat opened similar enforcement cases investigating three other companies in the sector.
 Having already opened enforcement cases against the other seven companies, all 11 water and wastewater companies in England and Wales are now formally within the scope of Ofwat's enforcement activities.
-If a company is found to have breached its legal obligations this could result in a financial penalty of up to ten per cent of relevant wastewater turnover (which in UUW's case would be around £100 million), and/or a requirement to rectify any obligations deemed to be required as a consequence of those findings.
-Ofwat has proposed penalties for three companies to date, ranging from five per cent to nine per cent of relevant wastewater turnover, of which two companies have agreed an enforcement package worth five per cent and six per cent of their relevant wastewater turnover, and another, in addition to an enforcement order to take particular steps to facilitate compliance with its legal obligations, has had a penalty imposed amounting to nine per cent of relevant wastewater turnover.
-UUW has received and responded to notices under s203 of the Water Industry Act 1991 requesting information relating to the performance and operation of its wastewater assets. and continues to fully co-operate with Ofwat through the investigation process.
+If a company is found to have breached its legal obligations this could result in a financial penalty of up to 10 per cent of relevant wastewater turnover (which in UUW's case would be around £100 million), and/or a requirement to rectify any obligations deemed to be required as a consequence of those findings.
+Ofwat has proposed penalties for three companies to date, ranging from 5 per cent to 9 per cent of relevant wastewater turnover, of which one company has agreed an enforcement package worth 6 per cent of its relevant wastewater turnover.
+UUW has received and responded to notices under s203 of the Water Industry Act 1991 requesting information relating to the performance and operation of its wastewater assets, and continues to fully co-operate with Ofwat through the investigation process.
 Ofwat stated that while it has concerns with the sector that it must investigate, the opening of enforcement cases does not automatically imply that companies have breached their legal obligations or that a financial penalty will necessarily follow.
-Although enforcement action undertaken against certain other companies has progressed, and in some cases concluded, to date Ofwat has not given a firm indication of the expected timeframe for its ongoing investigation, or any subsequent action, in respect of UUW.
+Although enforcement action undertaken against certain other companies has progressed, and in one case concluded, during the year, to date Ofwat has not given a firm indication of the expected timeframe for its ongoing investigation, or any subsequent action, in respect of UUW.